mwanakijiji/rrlfe/docs/tutorial_apply.rst

 ----

 This section can be applied to any given input spectra, be they synthetic or empirical, and for the purpose of either generating a calibration from them, or applying a calibration to them.
-This tutorial is specifically about generating a calibration, so the various choices of directories will be to that end.
+This tutorial is specifically about applying a calibration, so the various choices of directories will be to that end.

 Start by importing the machinery we need: